Our store sites are divided into four categories: strategic properties, basic properties, realisation properties, and development properties.

-In view of our growth, key capital expenditure included:
+In terms of growth, key areas for capital expenditure are:

 When a new store site or shopping centre is being planned and built, the starting point is sustainable development and energy efficiency.
 In maintenance and repairs, the starting point is also lowering lifecycle costs.